 Experience Ann Arbor

-Live life like a local Ann Arbor resident
+Your guide to living life like a local Ann Arbor resident, directly from the Kensington staff!

 The Argo Livery is located at the Argo Cascades and features canoes, one-person kayaks, two-person kayaks, five-person rafts, tubes, and stand-up paddleboard rentals.
 Also offered are concessions, river merchandise, and river themed programs.
 Dogs are welcome.
 Come paddle with us for a fun river trip enjoying outdoor adventures with friends and family!